Onto-Med/top-deployment/docs/index.md

 # TOP Framework
 {: .fs-9 }

-TOP stands for Terminology- and Ontology-based Phenotyping.
+Terminology- and Ontology-based Phenotyping Framework {: .fs-6 .fw-300 }

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/Onto-Med/top-deployment){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 The TOP Framework enables users to model phenotypes according to the [Core Ontology of Phenotypes](https://github.com/Onto-Med/COP).
 It also inclused a custom reasoning engine and query service for classification of individual data and searching in data repositories (e.g., Health Data Stores).
-{: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/Onto-Med/top-deployment){: .btn .fs-5 .mb-4 .mb-md-0 }

----

 ## Getting started
 Follow these instructions to set up the TOP framework: